chuccccks/chukstm/README.md

 Here are some ideas of what I am doing:
-- 🔭 I’m currently `brain-storming` 🧠
+- 🔭 I’m currently groveling over my pet-project: [reacton](https://reacton.tech)
 - 🌱 I’m also currently learning react and unity
 - 👯 I’m looking to collaborate on any projects that involve web dev, python, javascript, c# or java.
 - 💬 Contact if you need me to contribute!